 Family Action is a national charity marking its 150th anniversary in 2019.
 Around 45,000 families and hundreds of thousands of children are supported by Family Action every year.
 As well as, the new FamilyLine, its wide-ranging work includes help for parents-to-be, the provision of Children’s Centres, intensive family support, emotional health and wellbeing services, counselling, mediation and therapies, support in schools – including the provision of breakfast clubs and holiday hunger support, and financial grants programmes.
 Family Action is also recognised as a leading provider of training and consultancy.

 The new research from Family Action was conducted by ICM Unlimited about the everyday pressures their family faces.
 The people who took part in the research are a representative sample of people living in Great Britain and some of the results have been converted to estimated population numbers that are indicative of the number of people in the whole British population.
 This has been calculated using percentage claims from the research sample and most recent UK population estimates from ONS (mid-2017).
 ICM Unlimited interviewed two representative samples of 2,050 and 2,044 adults aged 18+ between 11-13 May 2018 and 25-27 July 2018.
 Interviews were conducted across Great Britain and results have been weighted to the profile of all adults.
 ICM is a member of the British Polling Council and abides by its rules.

 For more information or to set up an interview with David Holmes, please contact Jane Elston at Family Action: phone: 020 7241 7621, out of hours mobile: 07903 074 174, email: firstname.lastname@example.org.

-Our free FamilyLine is open weekday evenings and weekend mornings, and is all accessible via telephone, text message or email.
-Calls, text messages or emails, are answered quickly and in confidence, by a team of trained volunteers under the supervision of Family Action’s experts.
+Our free FamilyLine is all accessible via telephone, text message, web chat or email.
+Calls, messages and emails, are answered quickly and in confidence, by a team of trained volunteers under the supervision of Family Action’s experts.

 building stronger families